As a producer, knowing different techniques is an invaluable tool.

 From subtle differences to insane (and rare) techniques, these hip-hop production tips will not disappoint.

-Plus, ensure that your listeners never press that skip button!
+Plus, they’ll make sure that your listeners never press that skip button again!

 Let’s dive in…